PurdueMathAntiracism/PurdueMathAntiracism.github.io/reading_list.md

 - [Between the World and Me](https://purdue-primo-prod.hosted.exlibrisgroup.com/permalink/f/vjfldl/PURDUE_ALMA21649683080001081) by Ta-Nehisi Coates
 - [Critical race theory in mathematics education](https://www.worldcat.org/title/critical-race-theory-in-mathematics-education/oclc/1099791038) by Julius Davis and Christopher C Jett
 - [Race after technology : abolitionist tools for the new Jim code](https://purdue-primo-prod.hosted.exlibrisgroup.com/permalink/f/1o8r5pt/PURDUE_ALMA51832244030001081) by Ruha Benjamin
-- [Mathematics for Social Justice: Resources for the College Classroom](https://purdueuniversity.on.worldcat.org/oclc/1083675767) edited by Gizem Karaali and Lily S. Khadjavi
 - [How Many More Fires: A List of Demands](https://www.purdueexponent.org/pdf_9500eed8-8efa-11e5-b9d7-075b97b5bb6c.html) by Concerned Purdue Student Body Members
 - [The crest of the peacock : the non-european roots of mathematics](https://purdue-primo-prod.hosted.exlibrisgroup.com/permalink/f/vjfldl/PURDUE_ALMA21510494460001081) by George Gheverghese Joseph
 - [Caste: the origins of our discontents](https://purdueuniversity.on.worldcat.org/oclc/1147928120) by Isabel Wilkerson